berrak/puppetize/README.md

 This script have been used on Debian 8 (Jessie) hosts.
 Other distributions may work but that is not tested.

-Download/clone the script and make the script executable with:
+Download/clone the script with:

+and make the script executable with:

     $ sudo chmod u+x ./puppetize.sh